-Dear Sirs:
+Dear Sirs,

-We are aware that [name of candidate for PAC Membership] has been appointed as a member of the Performance Assurance Committee established under the Uniform Network Code (the "Code").
+We are aware that [name of candidate for Performance Assurance Committee Membership] has been appointed as a member of the Performance Assurance Committee established under the Uniform Network Code (the "Code").

-We agree that [name of candidate for PAC Membership] may act as a PAC Member, and that when [he/she] is acting in their capacity as such a Member the requirement in General Terms B 4.3.6 shall prevail over [his/her] duties as an employee.
+We agree that [name of candidate for Performance Assurance Committee Membership] may act as a Performance Assurance Committee Member, and that when [he/she] is acting in their capacity as such Member the requirement in General Terms B 4.3.6 shall prevail over [his/her] duties as an employee.

 (A copy of General Terms B 4.3.6 of the Code is attached to this letter.)